awsdocs/aws-cdk-guide/v2/context.md

 ```

 **Important**
-Context values are managed by the AWS CDK and its constructs, including constructs you may write\.
-In general, you should not add or change context values by manually editing files\.
-It can be useful to review `cdk.context.json` to see what values are being cached\.
+Cached context values are managed by the AWS CDK and its constructs, including constructs you may write\.
+Do not add or change cached context values by manually editing files\.
+It can be useful, however, to review `cdk.context.json` occasionally to see what values are being cached\.
+Context values that do not represent cached values should be stored under the `context` key of `cdk.json` so they won't be cleared when cached values are cleared\.

-## Construct context<a name="context_construct"></a>
+## Sources of context values<a name="context_construct"></a>

 Context values can be provided to your AWS CDK app in six different ways:
 + Automatically from the current AWS account\.